Online visa application and appointment system

 Prior to making your appointment, you are strongly advised to read the requirements relating to the visa type you wish to apply for.
-Please consult the general visa information link:
+Please consult the general visa information.

 Visa process for Long Stay Visas (Type D, stays of longer than 90 days)

-Visa applications for stays longer than 90 days (family reunion, student, work, residence permit) do not require fingerprinting therefore, may be submitted by mail.
-However, if the Consulate General of Switzerland in New York considers it necessary, an interview in person might be required.
-If you prefer to apply in person you will need to schedule an appointment.
+Visa applications for stays longer than 90 days (family reunion, student, work, residence permit) do not require fingerprinting; therefore, may be submitted by registered mail/FedEx/UPS.

 Since visas are not processed on the same day, passports can be mailed back upon request.
 Please submit a prepaid, self-addressed return envelope with a tracking number, along with the rest of the required documents.